VO₂ Max & Grip Strength: How to Improve These Lifespan Predictors

 • Omega‑3 High Potency - recovery and joint support; helps modulate exercise‑induced inflammation.

-• Beef Protein Peptides - convenient, collagen‑rich protein to preserve muscle mass and strength.
+• Beef Protein - convenient, collagen‑rich protein to preserve muscle mass and strength.

 • Electrolyte Complex - hydration and performance during longer sessions or heat.